dilansri/dilansri-dev/content/blog/graphql-defer-example/index.md

 description: "Demonstrating @defer directive in graphql with NodeJS"
 ---

-Graphql comes with handy capabilities when developing end user facing applications and in this blog post I'm going to talk about ```@defer``` directive and demonstrate it with a working example.
+Graphql comes with handy capabilities when developing end user facing applications and in this blog post I'm going to talk about ```@defer``` directive and demonstrate it with a working example in NodeJS.

 If you want to follow along with me checkout my example github repo [graphql-defer-example](https://github.com/dilansri/graphql-defer-example)

-Both ```@defer``` and ```@stream``` directives are still under proposal stage as of this writing and with [Apollo](https://www.apollographql.com/blog/introducing-defer-in-apollo-server-f6797c4e9d6e/) its available as a experimental feature.
+Both ```@defer``` and ```@stream``` directives are still under proposal stage as of this writing and with [Apollo](https://www.apollographql.com/blog/introducing-defer-in-apollo-server-f6797c4e9d6e/) its available as an experimental feature.

 With standard graphql request/reponse model, if you are requesting large amount of data from your graphql query, the client has to wait until all the fields are resolved in graphql server to get a response.

 With the ```@defer``` directive you can de-prioritize part of your data in your query so that they'll be available to the client at a later stage.

-To achieve this we can use standard ```multipart``` response from our express server.
+To achieve this we can use standard htt ```multipart``` responses from our graphql server.

 In this example, I'll be using
+- `express` as the server.
 - [`graphql-helix`](https://github.com/contrawork/graphql-helix) to process and execute the graphql server request.
 [Checkout this awesome post about graphql-helix](https://dev.to/danielrearden/building-a-graphql-server-with-graphql-helix-2k44)

 - [`nexus`](https://github.com/graphql-nexus/nexus) to create the typed schema